Diffeomorphic Template Registration for Atmospheric Turbulence Mitigation: Method

 Therefore,

 where the exponent denotes the inverse of the diffeomorphic warping.
-Note that, computing Eq.~\eqref{eq:inverse} is non-trivial, as inverting a diffeomorphic warping (parametrized by 2-D optical flow) has no explicit solution.
+Note that, $w_k$ is estimated with a combination of optical flows across input frames only, \emph{without} requiring access to an explicitly initialized template.
+Computing Eq.~\eqref{eq:inverse} is non-trivial, as inverting a diffeomorphic warping (parametrized by 2-D optical flow) has no explicit solution.
 We describe how we implement this function in the Sect.~\ref{sec:inversion}.
+Finally, by Eq.~\eqref{eq:optimalI} and Eq.~\eqref{eq:inverse}, we have